RasaHQ/rasa-demo/data/nlu/nlu.md

 - [Both](product:all) of them

 ## intent:technical_question
-- what is duckling
 - where to train intents in rasa?
-- what is duckling
 - i need a help to integrate rasa with a messenger
 - what infrastructure is required to run a bot?
 - can you help me with this problem